nodejs/TSC/TSC-Charter.md

 wins.
 A TSC member may choose to participate in any vote through abstention.

-Note that, in addition to requiring a simple majority vote of the TSC, all changes to this charter are also subject to approval from the Node.js Foundation board.
+Note that, in addition to requiring a simple majority vote of the TSC, all changes to this charter are also subject to approval from the CPC.

 ## Section 9.
 Project Roles

-The Node.js Foundation git repository is maintained by the TSC and additional Collaborators who are added by the TSC on an ongoing basis.
+The Node.js git repository is maintained by the TSC and additional Collaborators who are added by the TSC on an ongoing basis.

 Individuals making significant and valuable contributions,